The Queensland Government has endorsed Jobfit to provide former workers in the coal and mineral industry with free lung health assessments.

 - It has been at least 5 years since the most recent assessment, unless a doctor has recommended an assessment sooner.

-The Department of Natural Resources, Mines and Energy (DRNME) will pay for the lung health assessment of former workers who qualify.
+The Queensland Government will pay for the lung health assessment of former workers who qualify.

-Although participation is voluntary, Jobfit encourages former workers who meet the criteria be assessed by our team of supervising doctors.
+Participation is voluntary.
+However, Jobfit encourages assessment of former workers who meet the criteria by our team of supervising doctors.

-Coal mine dust lung diseases can take up to ten years or more to develop, and even longer to produce noticeable symptoms.
-While prevention is the best defence, identifying the disease in its early stages can prevent it from progressing to a point where it has an impact on quality of life.
+Coal mine dust lung diseases can take up to ten years or more to develop.
+What’s more, it can take even longer to produce noticeable symptoms.
+While prevention is the best defence, identifying the disease in its early stages is important.
+Diagnosis can prevent it from progressing to a point where it has an impact on quality of life.